STAGES IN RIT’s CURRICULUM DEVELOPMENT AND REVIEW PROCESS

 *NOTE: In the case of Graduate and Doctoral Degree program proposals and certain other types of proposals, external review by recognized experts in the field is required by NYSED.
 This review should occur prior to review by ICC or Grad Council and should be coordinated through the office of the Senior Associate Provost, (further detail on this requirement is found at External Review for New Program Proposals.

 - University Level Review occurs through:

 - Graduate Council or Intercollegiate Curriculum Committee (ICC)

 Stage 4: Final Review and Approval by Provost with Alignment to Budget Process

-Formal proposals for new (or substantially modified) academic programs that will require incremental resources (personnel, space, equipment, etc.) for implementation must obtain the approval of the appropriate Institute level curriculum review process and gain the endorsement of the Provost before the end of January, in order for the program to be considered for implementation by the fall of the next academic year.
+- Formal proposals for new (or substantially modified) academic programs must obtain the endorsement of the appropriate university level curriculum review body and gain the approval of the Provost before the end of January in order for the program to be considered for the budget review process.
 Adherence to this timeline allows the Dean(s) to include the needed program resources in the budget request process, which occurs during February and March.
 Through the annual budget approval process, it will be the responsibility of the dean or deans to include needed program resources in all subsequent budget requests for the years that follow.
 This shall particularly apply to deans from colleges that provide support to the curriculum.

-If there are no resource implications associated with a proposal for a new (or substantially modified) academic program, the Provost may allow the proposal to be forwarded to the New York State Education Department for registration in a timely manner, independent of the normal budget approval cycle, once the proposal has gained the approval of the appropriate RIT governance groups.
+- If there are no resource implications associated with a proposal for a new (or substantially modified) academic program, the Provost may allow the proposal to be forwarded to the New York State Education Department for registration in a timely manner, independent of the normal budget approval cycle, once the proposal has gained the endorsement of the appropriate RIT governance group.